 Here are a few ideas on how to change this recipe:

 - Instead of adding water, add tomato juice.
-The tomato juice can really intensify the flavor of the chili.
+The tomato juice can intensify the flavor of the chili.

 Love Chili?
 Try these recipes!